The Apartments at 6 Old Firehouse Lane

 - Landlord reference(s) for the past five years

 - Satisfactory credit history, as documented in a recent credit report.
-The report must be dated during the month of September 2020, and will be requested after the initial application has been accepted.
+The report will be requested after the initial application has been accepted, and must be dated within 30 days of the notification of acceptance.
 Free credit reports are provided through Experian, Equifax, and TransUnion.

 - Acceptable Criminal Background Check.
 Mount Desert 365 will not consider applicants with convictions for crimes including:

 - Violent crimes

 All applications will be initially screened to confirm basic criteria.
 If those criteria are met, they will be reviewed further according to the following tiers: